tiktrimo/EVE-Fitting.js/README.md

 # EVE Fitting.js

-![enter image description here](https://github.com/tiktrimo/EVE-Fitting.js/blob/master/DOCS/HeadforReadme.png?raw=true) EVE online fitting tool based on web environment Primarily targeted for mobile Link : [https://evefittingjs.web.app/](https://evefittingjs.web.app/)
+![enter image description here](https://github.com/tiktrimo/EVE-Fitting.js/blob/master/DOCS/HeadforReadme.png?raw=true) EVE online fitting tool based on web environment. <br>

-## BUGS!
+Link : [https://evefittingjs.web.app/](https://evefittingjs.web.app/)

-If you are having trouble, use [Github Issues Interface](https://github.com/tiktrimo/EVE-Fitting.js/issues) to report bugs.
+## If you are having trouble
+Try following steps in the [WIKI](https://github.com/tiktrimo/EVE-Fitting.js/wiki/Bug-&-Suggestion) <br>
+It would be thankful if you report ther bug.
+You can report bug via [Github Issues Interface](https://github.com/tiktrimo/EVE-Fitting.js/issues).
 Or you can contact developer directly using email. tiktrimo@gmail.com

-It would be great to have details like procedure to simulate bug : Click this and that ..... and crashed.

 ## How to use?

-You can read the [DOCS](https://github.com/tiktrimo/EVE-Fitting.js/blob/master/DOCS/DOCS.md).
+You can read the [WIKI](https://github.com/tiktrimo/EVE-Fitting.js/wiki/Fitting).

 ## Contact